iFran2019/BotMaster/readme.md

 ## Support

-If you find BotMaster useful and would like to support its development, consider donating [here](https://buymeacoffee.com/ifran2019).
+If you find BotMaster useful and would like to support its development, consider donating [click here](https://buymeacoffee.com/ifran2019).

 ## Dependencies